<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 SIMPLE IRAs - Retirement Made Easy

-SIMPLE IRA plans impose less administrative burdens on employers because unlike other employer-sponsored plans like a 401(k), SIMPLE plans are not subject to discrimination tests.
+SIMPLE IRAs impose fewer administrative burdens on employers compared to other types of employer-sponsored plans.
+For instance, SIMPLE plans are not subject to discrimination tests, unlike 401(k) plans.
 They are also flexible in that contributions may come from both the employee and employer.

 SEP IRA Contribution Limits